Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 If using an IDE, you may wish to use the IDE's built-in project management; otherwise just use the text editor of your choice.
 The extension application does not require any Java-native GUI components, as the User Interface will be implemented using the Extension API and hosted within the Smart Pendant app.
 Hence, if using an IDE, a 'command line' application project type will be sufficient.

-Paste in the following source:
+Paste in the following source:  ***NOTE: If connecting to the Desktop Mock Controller App, replace -1 with 10080***

 ```java
 import java.io.IOException;